-What kind of content we are going to create and how we are going to distribute it among our target.
-Here we can define different formats and create a content calendar that helps us in planning.
+A good plan should outline what kind of content you are going to create and how you are going to distribute it among your target.
+You can define different formats and create a content calendar that helps in planning.

-When it comes to raising the content, my recommendation is that you think both of the buyer persona you have defined before and in the different phases of consideration.
-The more the user has advanced in the conversion funnel, the more specific and focused the content that we offer can be.
+When it comes to creating the content, my recommendation is that you align it to both the buyer persona you just defined and the different phases of consideration.
+The more the user has advanced in the conversion funnel, the more specific and focused the content should be.

-The keywords are the backbone of our SEO and SEM efforts and all the content that we are going to create.
-For its key role in structuring the web and direct traffic to it, we need to dedicate a special section within the content plan.
+Keywords are the backbone of SEO, SEM, and all the content that you are going to create.
+For its key role in structuring the website and directing traffic to it, it's necessary to dedicate a special section within the content plan for your keywords.

-When it comes to researching the keywords on which we are going to focus, we have to take into account these parameters:
+When it comes to researching keywords, we have to take into account the following parameters:

-- The relevance of the keyword for our brand.
+- The relevance of the keyword for your brand.